Ghostess/ghost_kernel_a52s_5g/README.md

 Linux 5.4.254, built with Clang 19.0-r530567 (plus other compilation optimizations)

 ### Features
-- KernelSU-Next as the root solution (manual hooks)
+- ReSukiSU as the root solution (manual hooks)
 - Supports both AOSP* and One UI** roms
 - Optimized for battery life and performance
 - Disabled several kernel debugging tools, flags, and features